gigasquid/wonderland-clojure-katas/doublets/README.md

 - Make the tests pass!

 A sample dictionary has been included with a few words to get things going.
 After you solve the kata, you might want to try a bigger dictionary to discover more exciting doublets.

+## Hints

+This kata is a bit tricky.
+You might want to start off with a really small dictionary, (like just the word link solutions) and make it pass from there.

+Also don't be shy looking for other libraries or tools to help you.

 ## Solutions